 Isambard Kingdom Brunel

 Civil engineer.
 Born Portsea, Hampshire.
 Constructions include: Great Western Railway and the Clifton Suspension Bridge.
-Died at home, 18 Duke Street, Westminster, the house where he had lived and worked for much of his professional life.
+Died at home, 18 Duke Street (see below).
 A very popular Brit, as illustrated in the terrific animated short film from 1975 by Bob Godfrey: "Great (Isambard Kingdom Brunel)".
 Good post at London Historians.